Skip to Content

 |

-The basic rule regarding the deduction of legal fees is that you can deduct attorney’s fees you pay to produce or collect taxable income, or help determine, collect, or obtain a refund of any tax.
+The basic rule regarding the deduction of legal fees is that you can deduct lawyer’s fees you pay to produce or collect taxable income, or help determine, collect, or obtain a refund of any tax.

 Generally, the legal fees you pay while trying to make child support payments non-taxable are deductible.
 In addition, your legal fees from attempting to collect support payments owed by a current spouse, former spouse, common-law partner or the natural parent of the child are also deductible.